-Method (ii) provides a simple remedy in this situation (cf. also [23]).
-Apart from "location", additional attributes like color, texture, etc. are typically used to define pairwise distances/similarities as edge-weights.
+Method 2 provides a simple remedy in this situation (cf. [22]).
+Apart from "location," additional attributes, like color, texture, etc., are typically used to define pairwise distances/ similarities as edge-weights.
 As a result, by using weighted paths as a distance measure, spatial coherency is exploited in the appropriate way and results in shorter paths within a group.
-For the example shown in Figure 9(a), we simulated such an additional attribute by a Parzen estimate [26] of the spatial data distribution (Figure (10(a)).
-Figure 10(b) visualizes the resulting distances by approximating them with Euclidean distances within 2D-space using a classical metric scaling technique [15].
+For the example shown in Fig. 8a, we simulated such an additional attribute by a Parzen estimate [25] of the spatial data distribution (Fig. 8b).
+Fig. 8c visualizes the resulting distances by approximating them with Euclidean distances within 2D-space using a classical metric scaling technique [14].
 This result shows that points of a coherent group have become more similar to each other.
-Accordingly, the partition task has become more well-defined but not trival, of course: Weighted paths within groups have been shortened (Figure 11(a)), but the shortest paths between two points of the same group do still not always lie within this group (Figure 11(b)).
+Accordingly, the partition task has become more well-defined but not trivial, of course: Weighted paths within groups have been shortened (Fig. 8e), but the shortest paths between two points of the same group still do not always lie within this group (Fig. 8f).

-As we are mainly interested here in the results of the semidefinite relaxation approach from an optimization point of view, we did not work on more elaborate computations of the w(i, j)-values.
+As, in this paper, we are mainly interested in the results of the semidefinite relaxation approach from an optimization point of view, we did not work on more elaborate computations of the w(i,j)-values.
 For a survey of numerous other (dis)similarity measures, see [52].